 1. Service Area Finance & Resources - Revenues and Benefits - council tax reduction 2.
 Proposal No. 31 3.
 Head of Service Graham Bourne What is the proposal?
-Use the savings proposal wording and more detail if ne eded Council Tax Reduction (CTR) - This EIA is in relation to changes to the CTR sc agreed at Full Council on 15 th December 2016.
-The changes are: heme for 2017/18 which were 4.
-Budget Proposal To increase the amount that CTR goes down by for every extra £2 household receives (known as 'the taper') from 20p to 25p I increase in the income a To set the maximum rate CTR to the amount payable for a Council Tax Band D property with no one paying more than £10 as a result of this change in 17/18.
-To set the minimum amount of CTR to £5 per week, meaning that less than £5 a week will pay the full amount of Council Tax households entitled to CTR of Highlight the most significant disproportionate impacts on groups Disproportionate impacts identified: Gender (women), Child Poverty 5.
-Cumment of The main findings from the EIA are: 5.
-Summary of impacts That, as a proportion of the caseload, households with a disabled membrane Council Tax as a result of these changes than households without As a proportion of the caseload households where the claimant is female more Council Tax as a result of these changes than households where the As a proportion of the caseload people in different sex relationships are result of these changes than people in same sex relationships are result.
-As a proportion of the caseload households where the claim at result of these changes than people in same sex relationships are result.
-As a proportion of the caseload households where the claim is from a component of the caseload households where the cla a disabled member e are more likely to have to pay ne claimant is male more likely to have to pay more onships.
+Use the savings proposal wording and more detail if n eeded Council Tax Reduction (CTR) - This EIA is in relation to changes to the CTR s agreed at Full Council on 15 th December 2016.
+The changes are: cheme for 2017/18 which were 4.
+Budget Proposal To increase the amount that CTR goes down by for every extra £1 increase in the income a household receives (known as 'the taper') from 20p to 25p To set the maximum rate CTR to the amount payable for a Council Tax Band D property with no one paying more than £10 as a result of this change in 17/18.
+To set the minimum amount of CTR to £5 per week, meaning the less than £5 a week will pay the full amount of Council Tax at households entitled to CTR of Highlight the most significant disproportionate impacts on groups Disproportionate impacts identified: Gender (women), Child Poverty 5.
+Ouror and a f The main findings from the EIA are: 5.
+Summary of impacts That, as a proportion of the caseload, households with a disabled membrore Council Tax as a result of these changes than households without As a proportion of the caseload households where the claimant is femal more Council Tax as a result of these changes than households where As a proportion of the caseload people in different sex relationships are Council Tax as a result of these changes than people in same sex relationships are Council Tax as a result of these changes than people in same sex relationships are council Tax as a result of these changes than people in same sex relationships are council Tax as a result of these changes than people in same sex relationships are council Tax as a result of these changes than people in same sex relationships are council Tax as a result of these changes than people in same sex relationships are council Tax as a result of these changes than people in same sex relationships are council Tax as a result of these changes than people in same sex relationships are council Tax as a result of these changes than people in same sex relationships are council Tax as a result of these changes than people in same sex relationships are council Tax as a result of the caseload households where the claim is from a council Tax as a result of the caseload households where the claim is from a council Tax as a result of the caseload households where the claim is from a council Tax as a result of the caseload households where the claim is from a council Tax as a result of the caseload households where the claim is from a council Tax as a result of the caseload households where the claim is from a council Tax as a result of the caseload households where the claim is from a council Tax as a result of the caseload households where the claim is from a council Tax as a result of the caseload households where the claim is from a council Tax as a result of the caseload households where the claim is from a council Tax as a result of the caseload households where the claim a disabled member e are more likely to have to pay the claimant is male more likely to have to pay more onships.